devBino/junit_plus_restassured/README.md

 <p>[1] - This project has a risk.
 Some sprints could be goals not finished, because we are working in free times, and inespected externals sitiuations can be more priority.</b>

+<p>[2] - Project Backlog was changed in the Task 16 because Selenium is a software to automated tests too, like JUnit.
+So, is not viable and confuse an automated tool testing another automated tool.
+Because this, task 16 was changed to new features.</b>

 <a href="#h2-summary">Go Back Summary</a>

 <br>